My Favourite Childhood Toys, Just How Old Is This Hubber

 To this day I still enjoy the occasional game of Dominoes.
-As a child this game was played as there was much less choice than these days.
-Our childhood Domino set was brilliant though, as the spots were coloured.
+As a child this game was played regularly as there was much less choice of games.
+Our childhood Domino set was brilliant though, as the spots were coloured to help very young children who could not count.
 I can still remember the colours, these were:-

 - Red for a 6

 - Orange for a two

 I still have this set of Dominoes stored in an old trunk and still with their original box.
 Obviously the beauty of these was the age of those playing the game was less important.
 For those would could not yet count game of Dominoes was as easy as matching the colours.

 My early card games then have also moved to my adult years although I do not play cards as much as I used to.
 However I still occasionally enjoy a game of cards.

 As children, Snap, Happy Families or Concentration were my favourites.
 A gang of us children also used to play gambling card games such as New-Market, Brag and Black-Jack.
 Yes we used to bet but for strange stakes.

 The Father of one of my friends had a stock of formica tile samples which were just a little larger than an actual playing card.
 So this was our betting chip and boy did we have fun.
 We took it so seriously you would have thought that we were actually playing for money.

 With no computers board games were popular.
 They may sound fairly basic these days but many are still enjoyed though often played on a computer device now.

 Snakes and Ladders was also a firm favourite when I was a child.
 The game seemed endless if you kept sliding down the snakes and offered hours of entertainment.
 Other favourites were Draughts and Ludo.